Interpolation¶

 linear(time, 0, 6, 20, 80)

-This expression on the Opacity property converts the Opacity values from the range 0%
+This expression on the Opacity property converts the Opacity values from the range 0%-100% to the range 20%-80%:

 linear(value, 0, 100, 20, 80)